How to Start Options Trading in India - A Beginner's Guide

 2. Buying Put Options

 This is a bear strategy.
-When a trader suspects that the price of a stock will decline, he can purchase a put option.
-Once again, the penalty is restricted to premium only, though in the instance of falling stock price, the profits can rise.
+When a trader suspects that a stock's price will decline, he can purchase a put option.
+Once again, the penalty is restricted to premium-only, though in the event of a falling stock price, profits can rise.

 Example: You anticipate that TCS shares will drop to 3500.
-You are planning to put a 3400-strike price, and you are required to pay around 40 Rs. premium.
+You are planning to put a 3400-strike price and are required to pay around 40 Rs. in premium.

 Assuming TCS declines to 3,300, then you can sell at 3400 and make 100 less 40 (premium) = 60.